What’s all the fuss?

 Telegraph (UK) – The Healing Power of Song – An article that addresses the physical and mental benefits of singing, including how singing releases endorphins in the brain, how melodies impact speech and language development in babies and other information about singing and health

-University of Washington Institute for Learning and Brain Sciences – Dr. Patricia Kuhl’s extensive work on infant brain development, including how maternal voice patterns impact infant language development
+Ted talk by Dr. Patricia Kuhl (Institute for Learning & Brain Sciences) about language acquisition in infancy based on her extensive work on infant brain development, including how maternal voice patterns impact infant language development

 University of Texas at Austin – Baby babble’s first vowel and consonant sounds ‘aw’ and ‘m’ linked to languages worldwide

-The optimum time for your baby is during pregnancy and 3 years so GET STARTED NOW!.
+The optimum time for your baby is during pregnancy to 3 years so GET STARTED NOW!.